ssr1ram/bert-sidecar/README.md

 The installer will:
 - Ask if the current directory is where you want to install the commands
-- Copy the bert command files from `.claude/commands/bert` to your project's `.claude/commands/bert`
+- Copy the bert command files from the local clone to your project
 - Verify the installation

 #### Manual Install